pryv/config-template-pryv.io/pryv.io/single node/INSTALL.md

 If you wish to store the files in a different location, please edit the nginx server configuration files in `pryv/nginx/conf/nginx.conf` to point to the files.

+Don't forget to update the field `serial` in `reg-master/register/conf/register.json` if you edit it.

 # Launching the Installation

 To launch the installation, you will first need to log in to the distribution host for the Pryv docker images.
 You should have received a set of credentials with the delivery of the configuration files.
 The following assumes that you have a user id (${USER_ID}) and a secret (${SECRET}).